-Member States [should/shall] safeguard the economic and moral interests of the beneficiaries concerning traditional knowledge as defined in this instrument, as appropriate and in accordance with national law, in a reasonable and balanced manner, and in a manner consistent with Article 14, in particular:
+Member States [should/shall] [safeguard] [/protect] the economic and moral rights and interests of the beneficiaries concerning traditional knowledge as defined in this instrument, as appropriate and in accordance with national law, in a reasonable and balanced manner, and in a manner consistent with Article 14, in particular:

-- (a) Where the traditional knowledge is secret, whether or not it is sacred, Member States [should/shall] take legislative, administrative and/or policy measures, as appropriate, with the aim of ensuring that: - i.
+- (a) Where with reference to the customary laws and practices of indigenous [peoples] and local communities/beneficiaries, access to traditional knowledge is restricted, including where the traditional knowledge is secret or sacred, Member States [should/shall] take legislative, administrative and/or policy measures, as appropriate, with the aim of ensuring that: - i.
 Beneficiaries have the exclusive and collective right to maintain, control, use, develop, authorize or prevent access to and use/utilization of their traditional knowledge; and receive a fair and equitable share of benefits arising from its use. - ii.
-Beneficiaries have the moral right of attribution and the right to the use of their traditional knowledge in a manner that respects the integrity of such traditional knowledge. - (b) Where the traditional knowledge is narrowly diffused, whether or not it is sacred, Member States [should/shall] take legislative, administrative and/or policy measures, as appropriate, with the aim of ensuring that: - i.
-Beneficiaries receive a fair and equitable share of benefits arising from its use; and - ii.
-Beneficiaries have the moral right of attribution and the right to the use of their traditional knowledge in a manner that respects the integrity of such traditional knowledge. - (c) Where the traditional knowledge is not protected under paragraphs (a) or (b), Member States [should/shall] use best endeavors to protect the integrity of traditional knowledge, in consultation with beneficiaries where applicable.]
+Beneficiaries have the moral right of attribution and the moral right to the use of their traditional knowledge in a manner that respects the integrity of such traditional knowledge. - (b) Where with reference to the customary laws and practices of indigenous [peoples] and local communities/beneficiaries, the traditional knowledge is narrowly diffused, Member States [should/shall] take legislative, administrative and/or policy measures, as appropriate, with the aim of ensuring that: - Beneficiaries receive a fair and equitable share of benefits arising from its use; and - ii.
+Beneficiaries have the moral right of attribution and the right to the use of their traditional knowledge in a manner that respects the integrity of such traditional knowledge. - (c) Where with reference to the customary laws and practices of indigenous [peoples] and local communities/beneficiaries, the traditional knowledge is widely diffused, Member States [should/shall] use best endeavors to protect the integrity of traditional knowledge, in consultation with beneficiaries where applicable.] - (d) [For traditional knowledge that is narrowly diffused or widely diffused, and not in accord with customary laws and practices of indigenous [peoples] and local communities or with their prior informed consent, indigenous [peoples] and local communities or other beneficiaries, as applicable, may request from the relevant national authorities protection provided for in paragraph (a), taking into account all relevant circumstances, such as: historical facts, indigenous and customary laws, national and international laws, and evidence of cultural harms that could result from such unauthorized diffusion.]